How wait lists work

 School Choice gives parents the opportunity to enroll their child in a school they would prefer.
 Most of the time, children that apply will win places at one of these schools.

-Students who didn't win a seat in the School Choice lottery, or whose parents didn't apply during the lottery period still have a good chance of winning a seat at a preferred school, but most students on wait lists are offered a seat at a different school before the next school year begins.
+Students who participate in the School Choice lottery and don't win a seat, or whose parents didn't apply during the lottery period, still have a good chance of winning a seat at a preferred school.
+Most students on wait lists are offered a seat at a preferred school before the next school year begins.

-Last year, almost 90% of school choice applicants that were placed on wait lists were offered spots at their chosen school before the start of the new school year in August.
-Your child's chances at being offered a spot at their chosen school are still pretty high and depend on how many seats for the following year become available at the schools of interest.
+Last year, almost 90% of school choice students who were placed on wait lists were offered spots at their chosen school before the start of the new school year in August.
+Your child's chances at being offered a spot at their chosen school are still pretty high and depends on how many seats for the following year become available at the schools of interest.
 School leaders begin reviewing their expected next-year enrollment numbers regularly, starting in March, and if they have openings, they will contact the parents of students on their wait list.

 As with the lottery, students on wait lists are ranked by impartially assigned preference weights and then by random numbers.
 The wait list is not chronological, and does not operate on a first-come, first-served basis, but the sooner you apply, the more opportunity you will have to receive an offer from a school that you would prefer.

-If you would like to put in a School Choice application, you can get started by clicking the "Begin Online Application" link on this page.
+If you would like to put in a School Choice application, you can get started by clicking the "Begin School Choice Application" link on this page.